buruzaemon/natto/README.md

 [MeCab](http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html), the part-of-speech
 and morphological analyzer for the Japanese language.

+-  natto provides a naturally Ruby-esque interface to MeCab.
+-  It runs on both CRuby (mri/yarv) and JRuby (jvm).
+-  It works with MeCab installations on Windows, Unix/Linux and OS X.
 -  No compiler is necessary, as natto is _not_ a C extension.
--  It will run on CRuby (mri/yarv) and JRuby (jvm) equally well.
--  It will work with MeCab installations on Windows, Unix/Linux or OS X.
--  natto provides a naturally Ruby-esque interface to MeCab.

 You can learn more about [natto at GitHub](https://github.com/buruzaemon/natto).